centau/ecr/docs/tuts/crashcourse.md

 registry:set(id, Health, 100) -- adds a new component with a value of 100
 registry:get(id, Health) -- 100

-registry:set(id, Health, nil) -- removes the component from the entity registry:has(id, Health) -- false
+registry:remove(id, Health) -- removes the component from the entity registry:has(id, Health) -- false
 ```